ferdouszihad/Mr.-Typescript/notes/m1-intro.md

 - How to write Arrow function in TS
 - How to write method in TS
 - How to write callback function in TS ( find , filter , foreach)

+## 1-7 Spread and Rest Operator

+- How to use Spread in Ts
+- How to use Rest in Ts
+- Array Distructuring in TS
+- Object Distructuring in TS